-The problems of the English Bulldog are rather easy to demonstrate whereas the problems of the human psyche are not.
-In the case of man, his problems mean the absence of particular features and therefore are actually invisible and revealed only indirectly.
-However, both human and dog problems are largely man-made.
-(Image credit: Science Friday)
+The problems of the English Bulldog are relatively easy to demonstrate, whereas the problems of the human psyche are more complicated.
+In the case of man, his problems mean the absence of particular features and therefore are invisible and exposed only indirectly.
+However, both human and dog problems are primarily manufactured.

 As we know, genetic defects can be found everywhere, but especially where a man decides the fates of various species.
 There are also hereditary defects in the psyche.
 This breeding began when early humans turned the future of their species about 120,000 years ago.